Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-3/README.md

     app.use(favicon(path.join(__dirname, 'public', 'favicon.ico')));
     ```

-1. You may need to re-open a new tab in the browser, but you shoudl see the favicon now in the browser tab.
+1. You may need to re-open a new tab in the browser, but you should see the favicon now in the browser tab.